gardener/landscaper/docs/level_0/basic_concepts.md

 Very complex systems require hundreds of installation steps resulting in Blueprints with many DeployItems.
 Landscaper allows defining subsystems each described by a separate Blueprint and to combine these in an aggregated Blueprint.
-An aggregated Blueprint references the Blueprints of the subsystems not directly but via Sub-Installations.
-Sub-Installations are again Installations referencing a Blueprint, which describes the subsystem.

 Assume an Installation referencing an aggregated Blueprint is deployed.
-When all input data of the Installation is available, all Sub-Installations are created.
-Sub-Installations get their input data from the parent installation as well as from the export data of their sibling Installations.
+When all input data of the Installation is available, the Sub-Installations for all contained Blueprints are created.
+Sub-Installations get their input data from the input data of the parent installation as well as from the export data of their sibling Sub-Installations.
 Execution of a Sub-Installation is started, when all its import data is available.

-The hierarchy of installations/blueprints can be arbitrarily deep but in practice two levels should be sufficient.
+The hierarchy of Blueprints can be arbitrarily deep.